savi0r/Ministack/README.md

 Add Prometheus as a data source to your Grafana by following [this guide](https://prometheus.io/docs/visualization/grafana/#using)

-Import the specified dashboards into your grafana and change them according to your needs.
+Import the specified dashboards into your grafana and change them in order to meet your needs.

-**libvirt dashboard graphana:**
+**libvirt dashboard :**

 https://grafana.com/grafana/dashboards/13633

-**Node exporter dashboard graphana:**
+**Node exporter dashboard :**

 https://grafana.com/grafana/dashboards/13702